Islandora-Collaboration-Group/ISLE/docs/install/install-demo.md

 ---

-### Process Overview

-* Edit File `/etc/hosts` to View ISLE Locally on Workstation Browser
-* Launch Process
-* Run Install Script
-* Test the Site
-* Ingest Sample Objects
-* Troubleshooting

----

 ### Step 1: Edit File `/etc/hosts` to View ISLE Locally on Workstation Browser

 Enable the Demo ISLE Installation to be viewed locally as: `https://isle.localdomain`

-* Please use these instructions to [Edit the "/etc/hosts" File](../appendices/edit-the-hosts-file.md).
+* Please use these instructions to [Edit the "/etc/hosts" File](../install/install-demo-edit-hosts-file.md).

-* After completing the above, please continue below with _Step 2: Launch Process_.

 ---